Skip to main content

 Smart result sorting and analysis by net profit, win rate, profit factor, and max drawdown

 A raw table of hundreds or thousands of runs is not an answer.
-It is a dataset.
+It's a dataset.
 Sorting and filtering by metrics such as net profit, win rate, profit factor, and max drawdown is how I reduce a wall of numbers to a short list of candidates that deserve forward testing, walk-forward thought experiments, or manual chart review.
 The landing copy emphasizes ranking and highlighting top combinations, which matches how I actually work: pick two or three objective functions, never one, because the best profit print with an unacceptable drawdown profile is a classic trap.

 One-click CSV export for Excel, Python, and R